11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 How to Create Your Influencer Media Kit in 5 Easy Steps

-An influencer media kit can be as simple or as complicated as you make it to be.
-The rest of this article will provide you more specific steps, but before we dive into the details, here is an overview of what you need to do:
+An influencer media kit can be as simple or as detailed as you want it to be.
+The rest of this article walks through the specifics, but before we get into them, here is the overview of what you need to do, and then we will cover each step in detail below:

 • Step 1: Pick a Tool to Help Create